NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+**One of our partners created the following script to act out the interaction:**

+AI Therapist: Hi, I am your AI Therapist!
+Feel free to talk to me about any struggles you might be having, situations that you are trying to navigate, and anything else you would like guidance on.
+All conversations are confidential, so this is a safe place to voice your concerns!

+Participant: …

+AI Therapist: I understand your concern, it seems that you are currently feeling x, x, and x.
+Would you like me to be more practical and rational in my response, or would you like me to be a support to you?

+Participant: …

+AI Therapist: All the emotions you are experiencing are extremely valid.
+It is normal to feel this way.
+One recommendation I have is to x, x, or x.

+**TODO** add the recording of the interaction

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

+**Here's what we noted that felt "off" after acting it out:**

+* Without context of the user, the therapist was not able to understand the situation and respond appropriately.
+* From the user's perspective, it's weird to talk to a device that you haven't established a connection with.
+* There's also a fine line between being helpful and being prescriptive, and there are ethical implications to the AI therapist's "telling people what to do".

 # Lab 3 Part 2